How to recover when your Hexagon "breaks down"

 Let's face it.
 Squares break down.
 Hexagons do too -- probably more often.
 Besides the normal reasons why a square may break down, additional reasons conspire against a Hex.
 Square dance muscle memory can mislead.
 Dancers don't have the comfort of aligning themselves to walls.
 The changed angles and the extra dancers can make formations harder to see.
 Fifty percent more dancers in a Hex greatly increase odds that somebody will make some kind of mistake.

 CALLERLAB adopted a method for dancers to make lines when Squares break down during patter calls.
 Unfortunately most dancers don't know this procedure.
 When a Square (or Hex) breaks down, somebody needs to take charge and declare, "Let's all go home and make lines!"

 - All dancers calmly return home.

-- Head couples face left, head men backing up.
+- Head couples face left.

 - Side couples adjust to face the head couple turning towards them.

 If the caller happens to resolve instead of creating lines, the dancers who made lines with this method can very easily and quickly readjust to a Squared (or Hexed) set.